|

 This inflammation results in the release of proteins that, over months or years, cause thickening of the synovium.
 These proteins also can damage cartilage, bone, tendons and ligaments.
 Gradually, the joint loses its shape and alignment.
 Eventually, it may be destroyed.

 Some researchers thinks that rheumatoid arthritis is triggered by an infection — possibly a virus or bacterium — in people with an inherited susceptibility.
 Although the disease itself is not inherited, certain genes that create a susceptibility are.
 People who have inherited these genes will not necessarily develop rheumatoid arthritis.
 But they may have more of a tendency to do so than others.
 The severity of their disease may also depend on the genes inherited.
 THE TOLE'S research beliefs that if your parents had rheumatoid arthritis.
-You maybe born with a weak kidney or liver therefore it may be easier to have any kind of kidney or liver related diseases not only rheumatoid arthritis..
+You maybe born with a weak kidney or liver therefore it may be easier to have any kind of kidney or liver related diseases not only rheumatoid arthritis. |

-Medical Advice Timing: - Treatment |
+| Medical Advice Timing |

-| Screening And Diagnosis: - Treatment |
+| Screening And Diagnosis |

-Rheumatoid arthritis symptoms, your doctor will likely conduct a physical examination, it may be easy for a doctor to identified R.A. nd order laboratory tests to determine if you have this form of arthritis.
+Rheumatoid arthritis symptoms, your doctor will likely conduct a physical examination, it may be easy for a doctor to identified R.A. and order laboratory tests to determine if you have this form of arthritis.
 A blood test that indicates your erythrocyte sedimentation rate ( "sed" rate) can indicate the presence of an inflammatory process in your body.
 People with rheumatoid arthritis tend to have abnormally high sed rates.
 The sed rates in those with osteoarthritis tend to be normal.

 Another blood test looks for an antibody called rheumatoid factor.
 Four out of five persons with rheumatoid arthritis eventually have this abnormal antibody, although it may be absent early on in the disease.
 It's also possible to have the rheumatoid factor in your blood and not have rheumatoid arthritis.

-| Complications of Rheumatoid Arthritis Treatment |
+| Complications of Rheumatoid Arthritis |

 Rheumatoid arthritis causes pain and may also cause fatigue and stiffness.
 It can lead to difficulty with everyday tasks, such as turning a doorknob or holding a pen.
 Dealing with the pain and unpredictability of rheumatoid arthritis can also cause depression and bed ridden.

-In the past, people with rheumatoid arthritis may have ended up confined to a wheelchair because damage to joints made it difficult or impossible to walk.
-That's not as likely today, with THE TOLE'S WAY OF rheumatoid arthritis medicine treatment and self-care methods many will be lucky and happy after all.
+In the past, people with rheumatoid arthritis may have ended up confined to a wheelchair because damage to joints made it difficult or impossible to walk. |

-| Self Care Rheumatoid Arthritis - Treatment |
+| Self Care Rheumatoid Arthritis |

 Treating rheumatoid arthritis typically involves using a combination of medical treatment and self-care strategies.
 The following self-care procedures are important elements for managing the disease.